Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Naturalistic Neuroscience Datasets

 \section{Naturalistic Neuroscience Datasets}

-We discuss the popular text, visual, audio, video and other multimodal neuroscience datasets that have been proposed in the literature.
-Table~\ref{tab:datasets} shows a detailed overview of brain recording type, language, stimulus, number of subjects ($|$S$|$) and the task across datasets of different modalities.
-Figure~\ref{fig:sample_datasets} shows examples from a few datasets.
+In this section, we discuss popular neuroscience datasets that involve audio, visual, and other multimodal stimuli that have been utilized in the literature.
+Tables~\ref{tab:datasets_text_audio}, \ref{tab:datasets_visual_video} and \ref{tab:datasets_multimodal} provide detailed overview of types of brain recording, languages used, stimuli presented, number of subjects ($|$S$|$), and tasks across datasets of different modalities.
+The audio datasets consist of listening to narrative stories or spoken utterances, while the vision-based datasets are categorized into reading stories and watching static images or silent videos.
+The multimodal stimulus datasets include the presence of visual input along with other modalities, such as audio.
+Figure~\ref{fig:sample_datasets} illustrates examples from selected datasets.